Public.Resource.Org: Access to United States legal resources

-In 2010 Google awarded the project 2 million USD in funding through their Project 10^100 challenge to submit ideas for changing the world.
+In 2010 Google awarded the project US$2 million in funding through their Project 10^100 challenge to submit ideas for changing the world.

 FedFlix

 Public.Resource.Org collects old and forgotten United States government video, digitizes it, and distributes it for free online in a project called FedFlix.
 Video is purchased or requested from government agencies such as the National Technical Information Service.
 These videos are digitized and uploaded with metadata to YouTube and Public.Resource.Org's servers.
 Most of these videos were produced with federal government funding and intended for educational purposes.
 There is also a collection of videos from FedFlix at the Internet Archive which contains over 8,700 items.

 YouTube's Content ID tool helps copyright holders make requests to remove their copyrighted videos from YouTube.
 Malamud has complained that large media organizations are using this tool to unfairly attack and call for the removal of Public.Resource.Org's upload of US federal government videos on the improper claim of their copyright over them, when in fact these works are purported by the US government to be public domain works.